 The most dangerous roads in Wavell Heights

-12 crash black spots in Wavell Heights over the last 10 years, ranked by the number of people injured.
+12 crash black spots in Wavell Heights over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Wavell Heights ranks #91 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.